 Poor motor planning (dyspraxia)– A vestibular dysfunction can result in poor motor planning with the child having trouble in planning out the sequence of buttoning and unbuttoning clothing, or engaging a zipper into the chamber, then pulling up the pull.
 It can be difficult for these children to generalize what they have practice on a dressing board to clothing on the body.
 Likewise, generalizing skills they have practiced with one sweater (and one size buttons/clothing material/ button hole opening/etc) to another sweater or one zipper to another zipper can be difficult.

-Proprioceptive Dysfunction and resulting difficulties in management of clothing fasteners:
+Proprioceptive Issues and clothing fasteners:

 Seek sensory feedback– Children who present with proprioceptive dysfunction may seek out sensory feedback.
 Snaps or zippers can be a source of sensory feedback in an inefficient manner.